Friday, January 21, 2022

 Jack Daniels and John’s Gin Road

-The thunderstorm did not prevent the sun from shining.
-We were driving into the early stages of sunset, and the reflection on wet pavement blinded us at times.
-I snuck up on half a dozen Sunday drivers and flipped my siren from Yelp to Hi-Lo, but when we got to John’s Gin Road, the traffic thinned out.
-I was making good time in the straight away when I forgot about the 45 degree curve ahead.
-It was too late to apply my brakes in the pouring rain, so I took the curve at 60 mph which is foolish on a good day.
-I expected to end up in the ditch, but somehow, the tires held on to the wet pavement.
-I whispered, “Thank you Lord,” and Billy gave a hearty amen.
+I snuck up on half a dozen Sunday drivers and flipped my siren from Yelp to Hi-Lo to get them to pull to the right, but when we got to John’s Gin Road, traffic was light to none, and I made good time, but I forgot about the sharp curve ahead.
+It was too late to hit the brakes in the pouring rain, so I held my foot on the brake pedal and took the curve at a speed too fast even on a dry day.
+I hoped to slide into the field to our right without rolling over, but somehow the tires held the wet pavement.

-Fire District 4 was on scene when we arrived and had the intersection shut down.
+Fire District 4 was already on scene when we arrived and had the intersection shut down.
 A four door sedan was on the far side of John’s Gin on the shoulder.
-The driver’s side was caved in from an impact which was heard from miles away.
+The driver’s side was caved in from an impact heard from miles away.
 A large van was a hundred yards west on the side of Keatchie Marshall Road with heavy front end damage, enough to push the motor into the driver’s compartment.
-Two hundred more feet and it would have made it to Texas.
-Billy and I went to the van and spoke to the driver who was upright, and by divine providence, unscathed.
-He had a van load of migrant workers who disappeared before our arrival.
-He told us the car shot out in front of him, having run the stop sign at the intersection.
-The van T-boned the car at 55 mph and spun out of control to its final resting place.
+Billy and I went to the van and spoke to the driver who was on his feet and unscathed.
+He had been driving a van load of migrant workers who disappeared before we arrived.
+The driver told us the car shot out in front of him after running the stop sign at the intersection, and there was no way he could stop.
+The van T-boned the car at 55 mph.

-We rushed over to the car which by now was draped with a tarp.
-I lifted the tarp and opened the passenger door to find two men lying silently in seats broken loose from their mounts and leaning backward.
-It was a scene from a horror movie.
-The air was heavy with iron from blood and alcohol.
-I reached over the corpse of a man to open the glove compartment.
-Behind two bottles of Jack Daniels Lynchburg Lemonade, I found the registration and insurance.
+The firemen had draped the car with a tarp which was dripping from the earlier rain.
+I lifted the tarp and opened the passenger door to find two men lying haphazardly in seats broken loose from their mounts and and twisted backward.
+The air was heavy with blood and alcohol.
+I reached over the dead body of a man still warm from the life which departed from him minutes earlier and opened the glove compartment.
+I found the car registration and insurance behind two bottles of Lynchburg Lemonade.

-The paramedics were fifty feet beyond us, desperately working on a thirteen year old girl who had been thrown from the car during the crash.
-We set up an LZ in the middle of the road, and Billy, who was a helicopter paramedic when he wasn’t riding with me or working full time as a Shreveport Fireman, directed the landing of the helicopter in the middle of the road.
-Other deputies arrived to control traffic as the rain stopped and the sun dropped in the west leaving a masterpiece of a sunset.
-The raincoat that kept me dry earlier became a sauna.
-I was dripping wet before finally removing it and hanging it on my mirror to dry.
+The paramedics were fifty feet in front of us, desperately working on a thirteen year old girl who had been thrown from the car during the crash.
+We set up an LZ in the middle of the road, and Billy, who was a helicopter paramedic and Shreveport Fireman, directed the landing of the helicopter.
+By now the sun had dropped below the horizon, and we were using flashlights.
+The raincoat that kept me dry when we arrived had become a sauna, and I was wetter than I would have been if I hadn’t worn it at all.
+I took it off and hung it on my mirror to dry.

-The little girl was stable when the helicopter left to take her to the hospital.
-I took measurements, found the point of impact which was a deep, long gouge in the pavement, and collected the paperwork I needed.
+The little girl was stable when the helicopter left for the hospital.
+I took measurements of the intersection and vehicles, found the point of impact which was a deep long gouge in the pavement, and collected the paperwork I needed.
 The Coroner arrived, and the firemen cut the car open to extricate two men who weren’t going home that night.
-We made room for two body bags in the Coroner’s van.
-Two wreckers arrived but were delayed with the clean up of glass, metal, plastic, bottles, and car parts.
-The firemen sprayed the intersection down with their hoses, washing away oil, transmission and brake fluid.
-When the wreckers were loaded, the only evidence of a crash was the gouge in the pavement.
+We loaded two body bags in the Coroner’s van.
+Two wreckers arrived but were delayed sweeping up glass, metal, plastic, bottles, and car parts.
+The firemen sprayed the intersection with firehoses, washing away oil and transmission and brake fluid.
+When the wreckers departed, the only evidence that there had been a tragic crash at the intersection was a of a gouge in the pavement.

 There was no field sobriety or Breathalyzer tests to do.
-Justice came in a different jurisdiction leaving those who remained to some how learn to live with tragedy that would never go away.
+Justice was served in a different way that night, but it left victims in its wake, and those who remained had to learn to live with a tragedy that would never go away.

-Billy and I left the crash scene for the hospital to check on the little girl and get her information.
-We were on I-20 in Shreveport when Dispatch called and told us the little girl didn’t make it.
-I looked up to see a billboard with a picture of a cold bottle of Lynchburg Lemonade on it, and I thought about the irony of the picture and the scene I just left.
-The bottles in the glove compartment of the car filled with death were not as appealing as the picture on that billboard.
+Billy and I left the crash scene for the hospital to check on the little girl.
+We were on I-20 beside Independence Stadium when Dispatch called and told us the little girl didn’t make it.
+I looked to my right and saw a billboard of a sweating bottle of Lynchburg Lemonade.

 Rest In Peace Billy Bowers, 2024